 Yacht Carbon Offset invites you to support BLUE’s fantastic work by making a financial contribution over and beyond the cost of your carbon offset transaction.
 Yacht Carbon Offset will facilitate the contribution and pass it on to BLUE in its entirety, without the extraction of any commission or fee.
 We recommend an amount based on 10% of your carbon offset transaction (€50 minimum), but any amount will help to make a difference.
 Your donation can be directed towards a specific BLUE project or left to BLUE’s discretion.

-You can discuss your TOF contribution when you place your carbon offset order, or alternatively contact us at: email@example.com
+You can discuss your BLUE contribution when you place your carbon offset order, or alternatively contact us at: firstname.lastname@example.org

 Solent Oyster Restoration: Re-laying oysters into the Solent